Scale-discretised ridgelet transform on the sphere: Spherical Radon Transform

 \subsection{Forward transform}

 The spherical Radon transform, also known as the Funk-Radon transform, is given by \cite{funk:1916}

-where $\vect{\hat{\sa}}$ and $\vect{\hat{\sa}\p}$ denote the Cartesian corresponding to angular coordinates $\sa=(\sas)$ and $\sa\p=(\saa\p,\sab\p)$, respectively, and $\dirac(\cdot)$ is again the one-dimensional Dirac delta.
+where $\vect{\hat{\sa}}$ and $\vect{\hat{\sa}\p}$ denote the Cartesian vector corresponding to angular coordinates $\sa=(\sas)$ and $\sa\p=(\saa\p,\sab\p)$, respectively.
 In words, the spherical Radon transform is the collection of line integrals of \fs\ along great circles with poles at $\sa=(\sas)$, projected onto the point defined by the poles of the great circles.

-By defining the Funk-Radon kernel $\sradondelta(\sas) \equiv \delta(\saa-\pi/2)$, the spherical Radon transform may be expressed as an axisymmetric convolution by
+By defining the Funk-Radon kernel $\sradondelta(\sas) \equiv \delta(\saa-\pi/2)$, the spherical Radon transform $(\sradon \fs) (\sas)$ may be expressed as an axisymmetric convolution by

 Consequently, by noting \eqn{\ref{eqn:axisymmetric_convolution_harmonic}}, the spherical Radon transform can be expressed in harmonic space by